Video Monetization

 • Get real-time analytics on your videos.

-• Monetize through ads, subscriptions, or pay-per-view.
+• Monetize through ads, subscriptions, or pay-per-view video.

 • Use their built-in marketing and promotion tools.